getmoto/moto/docs/docs/server_mode.rst

 Please be aware this might allow other network users to access your server.

-Then go to localhost_ to see a list of running instances (it will be empty since you haven't added any yet).

 To use Moto in your tests, you can pass an `endpoint_url` to the SDK of your choice.

 In Python: